 …

 Length is the total number of bits to derive, i.e., number of bits of the PTK.
-The length is dependent on the negotiated cipher suites and AKM suites as defined by Table 12-5 (Cipher suite key lengths) in 12.7.2 (EAPOL-Key frames) and Table 12-8 (Integrity and key-wrap algorithms) in 12.7.3 (EAPOL-Key frame construction and processing).
+The length is dependent on the negotiated cipher suites and AKM suites as defined by Table 12-5 (Cipher suite key lengths) in 12.7.2 (EAPOL-Key frames) and Table 12-8 (Integrity and key-wrap algorithms) in 12.7.3 (EAPOL-Key frame construction and processing), and whether WUR frame protection is negotiated.

-Each PTK has five component keys, KCK, KEK, a temporal key, KCK2, and KEK2 derived as follows:
+Except when WUR frame protection is negotiated, each PTK has five component keys, KCK, KEK, a temporal key, KCK2, and KEK2 derived as follows:

 …

 The KEK2 is used to provide data confidentiality for certain fields in the FT authentication sequence, as defined in 13.8 (FT authentication sequence).

+When WUR frame protection is negotiated, each PTK has six component keys, KCK, KEK, a temporal key, KCK2, KEK2, and a WTK derived as follows:

+The KCK, KEK, temporal key, KCK2, and KEK2 shall be computed in the same way as when WUR frame protection is not negotiated.

+The WTK shall be computed as the next WTK_bits of the PTK:

+WTK = L(PTK, KCK_bits+KEK_bits+TK_bits+KCK2_bits+KEK2_bits, WTK_bits)

+The WTK is used to protect individually addressed WUR Wake-up frames, as defined in 30.9 (Protected WUR frames).

 Instruct the editor to add a new subclause at the end of 12.7.1 as follows: